Huỳnh Thị Thanh Thủy

-Huỳnh Thị Thanh Thủy (born 1 July 2002) is a Vietnamese beauty pageant titleholder and model.
-She is known for being crowned Miss Vietnam 2022 and then became famous when she was crowned Miss International 2024.
+Huỳnh Thị Thanh Thủy (born 2002) is a Vietnamese beauty pageant titleholder, who won Miss Vietnam 2022 and Miss International 2024.
+She was the first Vietnamese woman to win Miss International.

-She is the first Vietnamese to be crowned Miss International, and the second time that Vietnam won one of the Big Four beauty pageants, six years after Nguyễn Phương Khánh won as Miss Earth 2018.

 Early life

-Thanh Thủy was born on July 1, 2002, in Danang.
-In a normal family of four, her father is a civil servant in the electricity industry, her mother is a housewife and her younger sister.
+Thanh Thủy was born in 2002, in Danang, her father is a civil servant, and her mother is a housewife.

-In the 2016 Danang Excellent Student Selection Examination, she won second prize in the Vietnamese literature contest.
-In 2019, she won a silver medal in the youth fashion competition at the 2019 Danang City Spring Flower Festival.
+In 2016, she won second prize in the Vietnamese literature contest, Danang Excellent Student Selection Examination.
+In 2019, she won a silver medal in the youth fashion competition at the Danang City Spring Flower Festival.

-She is currently studying English language at the University of Foreign Language Studies, a member of the University of Da Nang system.
-At the same time, she is also studying at University of Greenwich.
+She is currently studying English language at the University of Foreign Language Studies.
+She is also studying at University of Greenwich.

 Pageantry

-Thanh Thủy worked with the Angolan Foreign Minister, the Embassy of Vietnam in Angola on the occasion of the 50th anniversary of establishment Angola–Vietnam relations, in Luanda.

-Thanh Thủy and Jessica Lane in USA, participated in the campaign by symposium of UN Women.

 Miss Vietnam 2022

-Thanh Thủy was crowned Miss University of Foreign Languages 2021, so she represented her university at the Miss Elegant Student Danang City 2021 and won the 1st runner-up position.
-She then represented the city at Miss Vietnam 2022.
-She was crowned Miss Vietnam on December 23, 2022, at the Phú Thọ Indoor Stadium in Ho Chi Minh City.
-During the pageant, she entered won the Sport award and top 5 Beauty with a Purpose, top 5 Multimedia challenge.
+Thanh Thủy won Miss University of Foreign Languages 2021, and then represented her university at the Miss Elegant Student Danang City 2021, and was first runner-up.
+She then represented the city and won Miss Vietnam 2022 on December 23, 2022, at the Phu Tho Indoor Stadium in Ho Chi Minh City.
+During the contest, she won the sport award, was in the top five of Beauty with a Purpose, top five of the Multimedia challenge.

-During her tenure, she actively participated in charity work, notably: Charity project called "Spring of love – Warm Tet" in Khánh Hòa province, Bạc Liêu province, Bến Tre province.
+As Miss Vietnam 2022, she participated in charity work, notably: a project called "Spring of love – Warm Tet" in Khánh Hòa province, Bạc Liêu province, Bến Tre province.
 A village in Vietnam was wiped out by Typhoon Yagi, after the storm ended she was there recovery efforts, with Hòa Minzy.